microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-post-filestoragecontainers.md

 The respective container type identified by containerTypeId must be enabled in the tenant.
 The calling application must have permission to create fileStorageContainers for the individual container type.

-For Delegated calls, the calling user will be set as the owner of the fileStorageContainer.
+For delegated calls, the calling user will be set as the owner of the fileStorageContainer.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).